nmbeau/fcc-api-timestamp/README.md

 [My solution!](https://boilerplate-project-timestamp-1.willbeaumont.repl.co/)

-I added an API to return a JSON object with unix and a formatted string date.
+I added an API in `server.js` to return a JSON object with unix and a formatted string date.
 The request returns an object for valid dates parsed by `new Date()`.
 Invalid dates return `{ error : "Invalid Date" }`.

 ## Prompt